 Rice Human Resources Policy No. 423, Short-Term Disability

-Detailed procedures relating to the implementation of this policy are available in the Research Data Management Policy Appendix, developed by the Office of Sponsored Research and the Vice Provost for Research
+Detailed procedures relating to the implementation of this policy are available in the Research Data Management Policy Appendix, developed by the Office of Sponsored Research and the Executive Vice President for Research.

 David W. Leebron, President